 Founded in 1971, the Rotary Club of Inverness was the first Rotary Club in Citrus County.
 We are proud to have sponsored, directly or indirectly, every Rotary Club, and every Rotary-associated club in the county.

 We are proud to have contributed to a major landmark in the City of Inverness, the well-known Whispering Pines Park.
 Many years ago our club was instrumental in securing and assisting in development of the area for park use, and our Rotary wheel is on the pillars we built at the park's entrance.
 Today the facility is used by residents and visitors from all over the county.

 Our current emphasis is youth development.
-In fulfilling this mission we award scholarship funds to Citrus High School seniors as well as to Withlacoochee Technical Institute students annually.
+In fulfilling this mission we award scholarship funds to Citrus High School seniors as well as to Withlacoochee Technical College students annually.

 We honor two outstanding students from Citrus High School and two from Inverness Middle School each month while school is in session as Rotary Students of the Month.
-They are recognized during one of our weekly Tuesday meetings in the Lakeside Grill at Lakeside Country Club , with proud parents or guardians also in attendance.
-Additionally, we sponsor two students who attend the annual Seminar for Tomorrow’s Leaders [S4TL], a week-long program held on the campus of Florida Southern College.
+They are recognized during one of our weekly Tuesday meetings at the Inverness Golf and Country Club , with proud parents or guardians also in attendance.
+Additionally, we sponsor two students to attend the annual Seminar for Tomorrow’s Leaders [S4TL], a week-long program held on the campus of Florida Southern College.
 We also host and sponsor students for the international Rotary Youth Exchange.